security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-General branch or tier of security force that an organization a part of.
+General branch or tier of security force that an organization is a part of.

 ### Type of field